kyma-project/kyma/components/telemetry-operator/README.md

 The generated Config Map (by default, `telemetry-fluent-bit-sections` in the `kyma-system` namespace) must be mounted to the Fluent Bit Pods and consumed by an `@INCLUDE` statement in an existing [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file).
 Fluent Bit parsers, file references, and environment variables are available in an additional Config Map or Secret.

-See the flags that configure all ConfigMaps, Secret and DaemonSet names in [main.go](main.go).
+See the flags that configure all Config Maps, Secret and DaemonSet names in [main.go](main.go).

 The operator has been bootstrapped with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) 3.1.0.
 Additional APIs can also be [added by Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/new-api.html).